777arc/textbook/content/multipath_fading.rst

    :align: center
    :target: ../_static/rayleigh.svg

-Note the deep fades that occur breifly, as well as the small fraction of time where the channel is actually performing better than if there was no fading at all.
+Note the deep fades that occur briefly, as well as the small fraction of time where the channel is actually performing better than if there was no fading at all.

 ****************************